List of Pixar films: Circle Seven Animation projects

-In addition, when the now-defunct Circle Seven Animation was open, there were plans for sequels to Finding Nemo (for which Pixar made its own sequel, Finding Dory) and Monsters, Inc. (for which Pixar made a prequel, Monsters University), as well as a different version of Toy Story 3.
+When the now-defunct Circle Seven Animation was open, there were plans for sequels to Finding Nemo (for which Pixar made its own sequel, Finding Dory) and Monsters, Inc. (for which Pixar made a prequel, Monsters University), as well as a different version of Toy Story 3.
+The Monsters, Inc. sequel would have been Monsters, Inc. 2: Lost in Scaradise and would have followed Mike and Sulley as they arrive to the human world through Boo's old door, only to find she has moved.
 Pixar's later sequels had no basis in Circle Seven's projects, and were created completely separately.

 Other cancelled projects

-Teddy Newton, Mark Andrews, Bob Peterson, Lee Unkrich, and Dan Scanlon worked on untitled original films that were shelved before their announcement.
+Teddy Newton (director of the short Day & Night), Brian Fee, Lee Unkrich, Dan Scanlon, Rosana Sullivan (director of the SparkShorts film Kitbull), and Aphton Corbin (director of the SparkShorts film Twenty Something) worked on untitled original films that were shelved before their announcement.
 (Note: Attributed to multiple references.)
 The screenplay for Newton's film was written by Derek Connolly.
-Andrews, Unkrich, and Scanlon left Pixar in 2018, 2019, and 2024, respectively.
-Unkrich later returned to Pixar by 2025 to helm Coco 2.
+Unkrich and Fee left Pixar in 2019 and 2023, respectively, although the former later returned to Pixar by 2025 to helm Coco 2.